azzu-sheikh/pygui-steganography/pygui-steganography/README.md

 # pygui-steganography

-pygui-steganography is a Python-based GUI application that allows users to perform steganography, which is the practice of concealing data within other data.
-This application is built on top of the [LSB-Steganography](https://github.com/RobinDavid/LSB-Steganography) project and provides a user-friendly interface for encoding and decoding data using the Least Significant Bit (LSB) technique.
+pygui-steganography is a Python-based GUI application that allows users to perform steganography, which is the practice of concealing data within other data. project and provides a user-friendly interface for encoding and decoding data using the Least Significant Bit (LSB) technique.

 ## Features